Azure/ResourceModules/modules/Microsoft.Authorization/policyDefinitions/readme.md

       "value": {
         "tagName": {
           "metadata": {
-            "description": "Name of the tag such as \"environment\"", "displayName": "Tag Name"
+            "description": "Name of the tag such as 'environment'", "displayName": "Tag Name"
           },
           "type": "String"
         },
         "tagValue": {
           "metadata": {
-            "description": "Value of the tag such as \"environment\"", "displayName": "Tag Value"
+            "description": "Value of the tag such as 'environment'", "displayName": "Tag Value"
           },
           "type": "String"